This blog may contain affiliate links. Read our disclosure policy for more info.

 Bernard Avenue is the main street downtown, and it’s packed with restaurants, cafes, and quirky red brick storefronts.
 This street ends at Kelowna City Park and Hot Water Beach, pretty cool!
 Kelowna City Park is a large waterfront park and is an excellent place for a picnic and a stroll.

-The best restaurants in downtown Kelowna include West Coast Grill & Oyster Bar and Thai Terrace Restaurant.
+One of the best restaurants in downtown Kelowna is West Coast Grill & Oyster Bar.
 For more casual fare, you can’t go wrong with Little Hobo Soup & Sandwich Shop on Leon Ave.

-To walk off all the fantastic food you’ll be eating, walk the 2.2 km waterfront boardwalk.
+To walk off all the fantastic food you’ll be eating, walk the 2.2 km (1.4 mi) waterfront boardwalk.

 Advantages of staying in downtown Kelowna:

-- If you’re after nightlife, this is the area for you – some of the best bars here include Docs and Fernandos Pub
+- If you’re after nightlife, this is the area for you – some of the best bars here include micro bar & bites and Jack’s on Bernard

 - There’s lots to do here (you don’t need to leave this area at all) – the museums, restaurants, cafes, and best stores are all located here